There was an error with your log in

 The Johnstone Strait kayak ultimate adventure is the perfect opportunity for anyone looking to recharge through kayaking, regardless of skill level.
 We’ll paddle for 4 to 6 hours each day, immersing ourselves in the nature of British Columbia.
 You’ll also have the option to unwind with a hike, or simply choose whichever activity feels right at the moment.
 Our comfortable white canvas tents on wooden platforms provide a cozy retreat, and you can relax in the hot tubs to soothe your muscles after a day of adventure.
 Breakfast, lunch and dinner are included, with our expert guides—who are also incredible cooks—preparing delicious meals.
 Join us for this unforgettable journey and fall in love with the wilderness.

-• Our adventure begins at 11:30am at Alder Bay RV Park & Marina in McNeill, where we’ll meet our guides.
-After a brief safety briefing, we’ll board our water taxi for a scenic 45-minute ride across the Johnstone Strait.
+• Our adventure begins at 11:30am at Alder Bay RV Park & Marina in McNeill, where you’ll meet your guides.
+After a brief safety briefing, we’ll board a water taxi for a scenic 45-minute ride across the Johnstone Strait.
 Upon arrival at West Cracroft Island, we’ll enjoy a delicious lunch.
 After settling in, we’ll gather on the beach for a kayak orientation, followed by an optional late-afternoon paddle.

 Meals: Lunch, dinner